blakeohare/SimpleJson/README.md

 * This only uses raw C# with no dependencies.
 * Unlike other third party libraries, this won't add more DLL clutter to your final binary.
 * The current "built in" method for parsing JSON requires including a System.Web assembly extension that isn't available in all versions of .NET.
-* By default supports strict JSON standard, but has several flags to toggle these on or off.
+* By default, SimpleJson will follow the strict JSON standard, but has several flags to toggle various leniencies on or off.
 * Order of keys from the JSON is always preserved in the Key collection iterator.
 Generally this shouldn't matter strictly following the standard, but there are certain edge cases where it is important.

 If you run this .sln project as-is, it is essentially just a unit test harness.